Skip to main content

 Getting Around

-The village is genuinely walkable.
+The village is walkable.
 Families in Village East or Village West can reach dining, FunZone, and the base area on foot.
 The free resort shuttle runs regularly for those staying in more distant communities like Highlands Hill or West Hill.
 You won't need your car once you're settled in, which is the whole point of this place.

 When to Go